-Certification (1) or Certification (2)

-Select the appropriate responses in the applicable Certification:

-Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I:

-(a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4;

-(b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause;

-(c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements,

-OR

-Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.

-I FURTHER CERTIFY that the above Certification will be made part of any Subcontract Agreement, or other agreement involved with this project.

-Executed on , 20 .

-Signed: (Officer/PROPOSER)

-Title: (0

-Company:

-Address:
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed 41C.F.R. §60-2 and/or 60-4; eloped a nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) partice opportunity clause; ipated in a previous contract or subcontract subject to the equal OR ne Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): / DO NOT CLAIM) exemption from om the su than fifty we Prime Contractor submitting this Proposal, (CLAIM bmission of the Standard Form 100 (EEO-1) due to the (50) employees under C.F.R. §60-1.7, or qualifies for .
+ERTIFY that the above Certification red with this project. n will be e made part of any Subcontract Agreement, or other Executed on , 20 Signed: (Officer/PROPOSER) ıу: ;